arunkutty/arunkutty.github.io-bkup/about.md

 title: About
 permalink: /about/
 ---
+Hi!
+My name is Arun and I am glad you're here!

-I can write code and troubleshoot software built with a variety of stacks and architectures.
-I'm part of HCL Software where we build test automation products.
-It is an exciting place to be, constantly being in the lookout for the latest in software development and adapting continuously.
+I am a programming enthusiast adept at using a variety of software stacks and architectures.
+Being the quintessential generalist (aka jack of all trades), I enjoy and am good at troubleshooting and problem solving.
+I'm part of the HCL Software OneTest Development team where we build test automation products.
+It's been an exciting journey, constantly being in the lookout for the latest in software engineering, adopting them into our products.
+Prior to this stint, I've donned various developer roles at TCS-Nortel and Motorola, in the Telecom space.

 Aside from being bread-and-butter, I pursue programming as a hobby too.
-My other interests are painting, singing and writing.
+I have built several tools over the years.
+Do head on to my GitHub page to see some of my work.
+My other interests are painting, singing, reading and writing.

-A good life in my view is one where we create meaning by having goals, being balanced while pursuing them and helping each other at it.
+Thanks for stopping by and hope my work would be of value to you.

-<i>_Disclaimer_</i>: The opinions and interests expressed in this blog are my own and don't necessarily represent HCL or IBM's positions, strategies or views.
+<i>_Disclaimer_</i>: The opinions and interests expressed in this blog/site are my own and don't necessarily represent HCL or IBM's positions, strategies or views.